boris-kz/CogAlg/README.md

 It’s a search for hierarchical patterns, by cross-comparing inputs over selectively incremental distance and composition.
 Patterns are defined by a sign of deviation of match between inputs, where match is compression of represented magnitude by replacing inputs with their derivatives.
 These definitions are unfolded below.

 “Incremental” means that first-level comparands must be sub-symbolic integers with binary (before | after) coordinate.
 Such as pixels of video, consecutive in each dimension, or equivalents in other modalities.
-Their comparison must also be minimal in complexity: lossless transform by inverse arithmetic operations.
+Their comparison should also be minimal in complexity: lossless transform by inverse arithmetic operations.
 “Lossless” means that resulting match and miss are preserved as alternative representation of original inputs.

-Specific match and miss are determined by the power of comparison:
+Specific match (compression of magnitude) and miss (complementary of match) are determined by the power of comparison:
-Boolean match is AND and miss is XOR, comparison by subtraction increases match to a smaller comparand and reduces miss to a difference, comparison by division increases match to multiple and reduces miss to fraction, and so on (more in part 1).
-Generalizing the above, match is lossless compression per comparison, /= redundancy in input representation.
+- Boolean match is AND and miss is XOR,
+- comparison by subtraction increases match to a smaller comparand and reduces miss to a difference,
+- comparison by division increases match to a multiple and reduces miss to a fraction, and so on (more in part 1).

 Resulting patterns represent spans of inputs that form same-sign miss.
 Hierarchy should generate two orders of feedback: within and between levels.
 Compared to inputs, these orders form lateral and vertical patterns:
 Lateral feedback is prior inputs, and patterns are spans of inputs with increasing or decreasing magnitude.
-Vertical feedback is average prior match, and patterns are spans of inputs with above- or below- average match (this feedback is restricted to match: higher order of representation, to justify redundancy to lateral patterns).
+Vertical feedback is average prior match, and patterns are spans of inputs with above- or below- average match (deep feedback is restricted to match: higher order of representation, to justify redundancy to lateral patterns).

 Higher-level inputs are patterns formed by lower-level comparisons.
 They represent results or derivatives: match and miss per compared input parameter.
 So, number of parameters (variables) per pattern is selectively multiplied on each level.
  Match and miss between patterns is combined match | miss between their parameters.
 To maximize selection, search must be strictly incremental in distance, derivation, and composition over both.
 Which means a unique set of operations per level of search, hence a singular in “cognitive algorithm“.

 Resulting hierarchy is a dynamically extended pipeline: terminated patterns are outputted for comparison on the next level, and new level is formed for pattern terminated by current top level.
 Which continues as long as system receives novel inputs.
 As distinct from autoencoders (current mainstay in unsupervised learning), there is no need for decoding: comparison is done on each level, whose output is also fed back to filter lower levels.